Their story began with luck. Courage rewrote the conclusion.

 Nope.
 It's actually the second.
 The first one was a young adult American fairy tale titled Keeper and Pawn, set in 19th century New England.
 If game theory and fairy tales had a baby, this would have been it.
 Perhaps someday it will see the light of day, but if not, I consider myself lucky to have written it, because I learned a lot about writing along the way.

 It's all fiction, my friend.
 That said, I once took a figure drawing class in which I learned that no matter whose face an artist draws, that face will always resemble the artist.
 I suspect any character I write will have the Ginger Johnson DNA stamp.
-I will say, though, that I had a lot of fun writing the inter-chapters.
-All of those characters have a bit of me in them.
+All of my characters will have a bit of me in them.

-Ginger Johnson earned a BA from BYU, a MA from Indiana University, and and MFA in Writing for Children and Young Adults at Vermont College of Fine Arts.
-She likes circles better than lines (especially when they’re rainbows) and lives in the woods near the sea with her husband, two sons, a coop of chickens, a pond of frogs, and a school of magic fish.
+Ginger Johnson earned a BA from BYU, a MA from Indiana University, and an MFA in Writing for Children and Young Adults at Vermont College of Fine Arts.
+She likes circles better than lines (especially when they’re rainbows) and lives with her family in a large Victorian house in Massachusetts.

 Photo by Carter Hasegawa